Hojej/githj/README.md

-This is my new repo on GitHub
+this is v2 of the repo